|

 Though you can debate this film for days (and I’m sure some people will)—and though I still wish the conclusion had been a little less baffling—I recommend sitting back, relaxing, and enjoying No Country for what it is: a quirky, perplexingly powerful head trip, courtesy of the Coens.

-On the DVD, you’ll also find a few interesting special features—like a somewhat fluffy feature on working with the Coens and a feature called Diary of a Country Sheriff, which takes a more philosophical look at the story.
-The most insightful extra, however, is the making-of feature, which gives you a more in-depth look at the film—from Cormac McCarthy’s novel to the movie’s cast and characters.
+The original release came with just a few special features, including a fluffy feature on working with the Coens and one called Diary of a Country Sheriff, which takes a more philosophical look at the story.
+There’s also a making-of feature, which offers a more in-depth look at the film.

 |